Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 \

 {\em Acknowledgements:} We are indebted to A. Benito Sualdea and M. L. Garc\'{\i}a Escamilla for their careful review of this manuscript, and the numerous useful suggestions they provided.
-We are also grateful to the referee for several valuable comments that have helped us to improve the presentation of this paper.
+We are also grateful to the referee's work.
+His/her valuable comments that have helped us to improve the presentation of this paper.
+Prof. J.M.
+Aldaz also gave us some useful suggestions.